vb44/HMM-MOS/README.md

 # Moving Object Segmentation in Point Cloud Data using Hidden Markov Models
 <h3><i>The paper is currently under review!</i></h3>
 We propose a novel learning-free approach to segment moving objects in point cloud data.
-The foundation of the approach lies in modelling each voxel using a Hidden Markov Model (HMM) and probabilistically integrating beliefs into a global map using an HMM filter.
+The foundation of the approach lies in modeling each voxel using a Hidden Markov Model (HMM) and probabilistically integrating beliefs into a global map using an HMM filter.
-We extend classic image processing to accurately detect dynamic object in point cloud data.
+We extend classic image processing to accurately detect dynamic objects in point cloud data.

-Find all demo videos [here](https://drive.google.com/drive/folders/1NucGrdpv-ofZCdMB47y2Crrrjw_VuYQo?usp=sharing), with a snapshot below!
+Find all demo videos and sample results [here](https://drive.google.com/drive/folders/1NucGrdpv-ofZCdMB47y2Crrrjw_VuYQo?usp=sharing), with a snapshot below!

 [Click here for a demo!](https://github.com/vb44/HMM-MOS/assets/63623876/1d1dcd1c-5e1b-46f8-bdff-65d4719aaeb5)